-Your supply fee covers school supplies (pencils, markers, scissors, glue, etc.) and we select supplies for the classrooms.
-Occasionally, a teacher may have a special supply she may ask older student families to purchase, but this is not typical.
+Your supply fee covers typical school supplies (pencils, markers, scissors, glue, etc.) and we select these supplies for the classrooms.
+Remote learners will have a supply pick up date or dates coordinated by teachers.

+Occasionally, a teacher may have a special supply we may ask families to purchase (this year's lawn chairs with shade, yoga mat, and special water bottles), but this is not typical.

-Clothing & Inside Shoes
+Clothing & Inside Shoes for @School learners